langqiao94/Crop-Mapping/README.md

 cudatoolkit>=11.1;

-# Dataset
-The dataset can be accessed via this link: https://drive.google.com/drive/u/1/folders/1Cfy5BBOKDsPjALd4T-8FAYFFiLJzgZwa

 This is the code for in-season crop mapping produced by Lang Qiao.
 Email: lqiao@umn.edu.
 Copyright belongs to Lang Qiao.
 Feel free to contact me if you have any questions.